Marine Infrastructure Plan 2023-2026

 Through this process stakeholders may also suggest larger projects to be included in the Marine Infrastructure and Safety Plan.

-Small Boating Fund application forms are available from the MAST website (see below) or email admin@mast.tas.gov.au or by phoning MAST on (03) 6235 8888.
+Small Boating Fund application forms are available from the MAST website (see below), by email to admin@mast.tas.gov.au or by phoning MAST on (03) 6235 8888.

 If you have any concerns regarding the suitability of a project, please contact the Recreational Boating Team at MAST on (03) 6235 8888 or email admin@mast.tas.gov.au